Global cooperation is our only choice against COVID-19, says WHO chief

 Tedros warned against "vaccine nationalism" in a globalized world.

-In April, WHO and partners launched the "https://www.who.int/initiatives/act-accelerator" >ACT Accelerator to speed up development of vaccines and medicines against the disease, and to ensure that they will be available to people everywhere.
+In April, WHO and partners launched the ACT Accelerator to speed up the development of vaccines and medicines against the disease, and to ensure that they will be available to people everywhere.

 "But to make it happen, especially fair distribution, there should be a global consensus to make a vaccine, any product, a global public product.
 And this is a political choice, a political commitment, and we want political leaders to decide on this," he said.